srappel/census_workshop_2021/content/tutorial.md

 <p>For the <strong>Input Table</strong> field US_Tract_2010 should be selected.
 If it is not, you can use the drop-down menu to add it manually.
 Next set <strong>Input Join Field</strong> to GISJOIN using the drop-down menu.
 The <strong>Join Table</strong> drop-down should already have your data table selected, but if not, do that.
 Finally, the last field, <strong>Join Table Field</strong> asks which field you&#39;re going to base the join on &mdash; again, that would be GISJOIN.
 Your window should look something like this:</p>

 <p><img alt="Join dialog showing the spatial layer 'US_tract_2010' as 'input table', GISJOIN selected as both the input join field and join table field, and the join table pointing to the CSV tabular data" src="https://s3.amazonaws.com/libapps/accounts/112972/images/12-joindialog-new.png" /></p>

-<p>It&#39;s a good idea to <strong>Validate Join</strong> and make sure everything matches up as it should.
-Since there&#39;s so much data here, your computer may struggle to get through validating every field.
-Give it a go if you&#39;d like some peace of mind, and then click <strong>OK</strong>.</p>

 <p>Open the attribute table for your boundary shapefile once more.
 Scroll all the way to the right.
 Do these column names look familiar?
 They should be the same ones you examined in the codebook earlier.
 Congratulations &mdash; all of your data is now in one convenient (and, frankly, huge) shapefile!</p>